 for Viral Content

 It’s not catchy headlines, usefulness and easy share buttons.
 It’s something more fundamental.
 More emotional.
-Want to know the secret to content that spreads across social media and draws traffic to your business or blog?
+Want to know the formula for content that spreads across social media and draws traffic to your business or blog?

 Tell me what I’m doing wrong first